 John currently serves on the WXXI Public Broadcasting Council Trustee Council, Pathstone, Inc. Enterprise Center Board, and the St. John's Senior Services Executive Committee of the Board.
 At Genesee Land Trust, John serves on the Finance and Development Committees.

 Mary Hadley is Senior Program Manager at Causewave Community Partners.
-Prior to joining Causewave, Mary spent 2 years at Hillside Family of Agencies and over 30 years working in industry at Kodak, Xerox and Bausch + Lomb in various business, marketing and engineering leadership roles.
+Prior to joining Causewave, Mary spent 2 years at Hillside Family of Agencies and over 30 years working in industry at Kodak, Xerox and Bausch + Lomb in various business, marketing, and engineering leadership roles.
 She became a volunteer for the Trust in 2009, working on the Urban Initiative Committee.
 Having a passion for youth services, she was excited to have an opportunity to "bring nature to the city" by working at Conkey Corner Park and El Camino Trail.
 As a lover of the outdoors, Mary believes strongly in the mission of Genesee Land Trust.
 Her additional volunteer activities include Flower City Habitat for Humanity and Vice Chair of Women Build, Senior High Christian education teacher, and tutor at Young Women's College Prep Charter School.
 Previously she has worked on the marketing committee at Sojourner House and planned a corporate United Way campaign.
 At Genesee Land Trust, Mary continues her work with the Urban Initiative Committee as it explores more trail and park projects throughout the city.

 Simeon Banister is a Commercial Real Estate Appraiser with Midland Appraisal Associates, Inc. in Rochester, NY.
 He is also the principal and owner of Legacy Advisory Services, LLC, a consulting firm that offers strategic planning and real estate consulting services.
-Recently, he lead an innovative project, Save for Success, a joint partnership between Monroe Community College, ESL Federal Credit Union, and the PathStone Corporation.
+Recently, he led an innovative project, Save for Success, a joint partnership between Monroe Community College, ESL Federal Credit Union, and the PathStone Corporation.
 He also serves as a President of the Greater Rochester Martin Luther King Jr. Commission and serves on the boards of the Hillside Foundation and the Congressional Award Foundation.

 Diane has been a Science Librarian at the University of Rochester's Carlson Science and Engineering Library for 28 years.
 She learned to value good stewardship of the land while working beside her father on the family's dairy farm in Vermont.
 After moving to Western New York 35 years ago to pursue an MLS degree at SUNY Geneseo, she treasured the farms in the Genesee Valley and the forests in the Finger Lakes.
-Noticing the spreading suburban development in the early 1990's, she joined the Genesee Land Trust and soon became a member of the Board.
-Diane participates on the Land Protection Committee and the Farmland Initiative and volunteers for fund-raising activities and special events.
+Noticing the spreading suburban development in the early 1990s, she joined the Genesee Land Trust and soon became a member of the Board.
+Diane participates on the Land Protection Committee and the Farmland Initiative and volunteers for fundraising activities and special events.

 Ed Doherty is retired from Rochester Area Community Foundation where he served as Vice President for Community Programs.
 He led the Foundation's grantmaking and community leadership efforts.
 Prior to his tenure at the Community Foundation, Ed served in Rochester city government for more than 31 years, including nearly 20 years as Commissioner of Environmental Services.
 He also serves as treasurer of Parks and Trails, New York - a statewide advocacy organization.
 Ed is on the board of directors of the Children's Agenda and serves as a Community Fellow at the Center for Community Engagement at St. John Fisher College.
 At Genesee Land Trust, Ed serves on the Urban Initiative Committee.

-Scott Forsyth, is a self-employed attorney with his brother, George.
-Forsyth & Forsyth is a family firm that was established 115 years ago, and protects the legal interests of families in Monroe, Wayne, Ontario, and Livingston Counties.
-Scott is the past chair of the Monroe County Bar Association Trusts & Estates Section, and is a member of the Monroe, New York. and Florida Bar Associations.
+Scott Forsyth is a self-employed attorney with his brother, George.
+Forsyth & Forsyth is a family firm that was established 115 years ago and protects the legal interests of families in Monroe, Wayne, Ontario, and Livingston counties.
+Scott is the past chair of the Monroe County Bar Association Trusts & Estates Section, and is a member of the Monroe, New York, and Florida Bar Associations.
 At Genesee Land Trust, Scott serves on the Land Acquisition and North Coast committees.

-Jeff is Vice President of Client Relations for Forte Capital working with families, businesses and non-profits in the areas of asset allocation and investment, portfolio analysis, corporate and individual retirement plans, endowment management and charitable giving.
+Jeff is Vice President of Client Relations for Forte Capital working with families, businesses, and non-profits in the areas of asset allocation and investment, portfolio analysis, corporate and individual retirement plans, endowment management, and charitable giving.
 He began his financial career at Calvert Group where he held a number of roles in senior management.
 More recently he served as Vice President of Development and Communications at the Rochester Area Community Foundation working in planned giving and outreach to financial and legal advisors.
 At Genesee Land Trust, Jeff serves on the Governance and Development Committees.
-He earned his Bachelors degree in Political Science from College of Wooster (OH).
-He and his wife, Marlea Allan, live in Honeoye Falls with their four children and enjoy kayaking, fishing, hiking and camping throughout Upstate New York.
+He earned his Bachelor's degree in Political Science from College of Wooster (OH).
+He and his wife, Marlea Allan, live in Honeoye Falls with their four children and enjoy kayaking, fishing, hiking, and camping throughout Upstate New York.